Applying for a New CDL in California

 Learn more about the various CDL Endorsements.

 Call (800) 777-0133 to make an appointment for an endorsement test.
 When you arrive at the Commercial Driving Test site, you must have:

 - The appropriate type of vehicle for your particular endorsement and, if required, an accompanying licensed driver.

 California's Commercial Driver Handbook serves as your best study source.

 There are no federal standards in place for on-the-road commercial driver training.
 The government only requires that you take and pass your CDL knowledge (written) and skills (driving) tests.
 Longer-combination-vehicle (LCV) drivers must receive training in driver wellness, driver qualifications, hours of service, and whistleblower protection.

 The commercial driver's manual is a good place to learn basic information, but you will need to be professionally trained to drive a commercial motor vehicle.

-In order to pass your driving skills tests, you must learn how to inspect vehicles before driving; learn how to couple and uncouple tractors and trailers; and have plenty of practice driving.
-This includes driving in different conditions and on different road surfaces, turning, parking, backing up, and braking.
+In order to pass your driving skills tests, you must learn how to inspect vehicles before driving; how to couple and uncouple tractors and trailers; and have had the time to practice driving.
+This includes driving in different weather conditions and on road surfaces, turning, parking, backing up, and braking.

 If the TSA disqualifies you because of your background, you can appeal their finding or seek a waiver.
 However, if you are found guilty of a disqualifying crime, you must declare any disqualifying conditions and surrender your hazmat endorsement (if you already have it) to your state's Department of Motor Vehicles or other licensing agency.